tarasenya/dezoomcamp_final_project/README.md

 Detailed steps for the provisioning can be found here: [provisioning_infrastructure.md](docs/provisioning_infrastructure.md)
 ### Data ingestion: batch
-Data ingestion is done in a DLT fashion using prefect orchestrator:
+Data ingestion is done in a DLT fashion using **Prefect Orchestrator**:
 1. Every day at 9 p.m. data is loaded to a GCP bucket.
 2. After this data from the corresponding csv file is transformed and loaded into a BigQuery dataset using dlt service.
 There are 2 flows assosiated with ingesting.
 Those are 'Initial koalas sighting to BQ' (for the initial load of the historical data) and 'Current koalas sighting to BQ' (scheduled for 8 PM on the every day basis).